- ABOUT US

 - CONTACT US

-Steve Capon joins King Henry VIII College as the Deputy Head (Pastoral) from Epsom College in Malaysia where he was the Deputy Head (Pastoral and Co-Curricular).
+In May 2020, Steve Capon was appointed as the Head of School for King Henry VIII College, having originally joined as the Deputy Head (Pastoral) in 2017.
 Steve and his family moved from the United Kingdom to Malaysia in 2014, after serving as the Director of Sports at Prior Park College in Bath for 11 years.
 As a resident there, he combined his academic responsibilities with senior pastoral roles within the school in both senior boarding and the school's junior house.

 Deputy Head (Academic)